Isaac Hutchinson (rugby union)

+He competed for New Zealand U18 Touch Blacks in the 2022 Youth Trans Tasman in Christchurch.

 Early career

 Hutchinson attended St Bede's College, Christchurch where he played for the first XV.
 He earned selection for the New Zealand Schools side in 2021, and was called into a New Zealand development camp in 2023.
 He represented New Zealand U20 in both 2023 and 2024.

 Professional career

 Hutchinson has represented in the National Provincial Championship since 2024, being named in the squad for the 2025 Bunnings NPC.
 He was named in the squad for the 2026 Super Rugby Pacific season.